alphagov/govuk-developer-docs/source/manual/editing-an-existing-route.html.md

 parent: "/manual.html"
 ---

+# Edit an existing route in the Router

 The Router API database is populated from the Publishing API, and also the deprecated router-data tool.
 Changes to routes should be made in the Publishing API as this is the authoritative source of the data,